111 K Street, NE Suite 300 Washington, DC

 ongoing assistance in the implementation of the CSBG Annual Report.
 The task

-force will consist of representatives from Community Action Agencies, State
+force consists of representatives from Community Action Agencies, State

 CSBG Offices, Community Action Agency State Associations, National Partner